 The day hike gear section at Camping equipment checklist

-Thunderstorm and lightning safety includes the answer to the question: Why can’t you swim during a lightning storm?
-A strike on a lake doesn’t kill all the fish in the lake.
+A lightning strike on a lake doesn’t kill all the fish in the lake.

 see also: Cell phones in the wilderness which has advice on how/when to use a cell phone to contact 911 in the wilderness and a warning about interference between cell phones, iPods and avalanche beacons.